Read Mary's current Herald column on-line now, listen to recent radio

 KiwiTip: If your maximum first-year tax credit is less than $521, you may want to contribute only up to that maximum in your first year.
 After your first year, as long as you contribute $1,043 before the end of June each year, you will get the full tax credit.
 But that’s not the only consideration.
 Read on.

-- Employees earning less than $52,150 ($34,762 from April 2013) a year.
-Two per cent of your pay (3% from April 2013) is less than $1,043.
+- Employees earning less than $34,762 a year.
+Three per cent of your pay is less than $1,043.
 So if possible you should top up your contributions, either throughout the year or in a lump sum in June, so that you reach the $521 maximum tax credit.
 Your provider will tell you your contributions total in May or early June if you ask — although there may have to be a bit of guesswork, as they won’t know how much is still with Inland Revenue.
 Still, it’s no big deal if you get it slightly wrong.
 Note that in your first year in KiwiSaver, your maximum tax credit is likely to be less than $521, so just contribute until you reach your maximum.

-- Employees earning $52,150 ($34,762 from April 2013) or more a year.
-You should contribute 2% (3% from April 2013) of your pay for at least a year.
+- Employees earning $34,762 or more a year.
+You should contribute 3% of your pay for at least a year.
 At your pay level, that will automatically get you your maximum tax credit.
 After a year, you have two good options.
-The first is to continue to contribute 2% (3% from April 2013) of pay.
+The first is to continue to contribute 3% of pay.
 The second is to take a contributions holiday but keep contributing $20 a week (or $87 a month or $1043 a year) as a voluntary contribution.
 In its first annual report on KiwiSaver, Inland Revenue referred to this as ‘gaming the system’, but there’s nothing to stop your doing it.
 Either way, you’ll receive the maximum $521 tax credit.
 The obvious advantage of the first choice is that you will receive compulsory employer contributions — which don’t apply if you are on a contributions holiday.
 The disadvantage is that you’ll be tying up more of your own money.

 - Non-employees — such as the self-employed, beneficiaries, people at home looking after children or early retirees.
 You should contribute $1,043 a year.
 For tax credit purposes, it doesn't matter whether you contribute $20 weekly, $87 monthly, $1,043 yearly, or sporadically through the year — assuming your provider will accept any contribution pattern.
 What does matter is your total contributions by June 30.
 However, do sign up for KiwiSaver as soon as possible, as in your first year of membership, your tax credit is proportionate to how much of the July 1–June 30 year you are a member.
 (For more on this, see 'Tax credit timing' above)